AI for ecologists: a toolkit

 Acknowledgements

 Thanks to Sakina Ayata for comments and advice in the set-up of this training course, to Nicolas Casajus for constant conceptual and technical support.
-Thanks to Maija Miikkola for all the logistical and administrative help, and to Violette Silve for the visual support on the FRB website.
+Thanks to Maija Miikkola and Maud Calmet for all the logistical and administrative help, and to Violette Silve for the visual support on the FRB website.

 Citation

-Blondel L, Bourel B, Challand M, Coux C, Justea-Allaire D, Frelat R, Servajean M, Tresson P. (2025) AI for ecologists: a toolkit for beginners.
+Blondel L, Bourel B, Challand M, Coux C, Justeau-Allaire D, Frelat R, Marcos D, Servajean M, Tieo S.M., Tresson P. (2026) AI for ecologists: a toolkit for beginners.
 An FRB-CESAB training course.
 URL: https://ai-ecol.github.io/

 Contributions